Helping millions of people navigate the world of technology.

 Yes, corrupt files, bad drivers, software problems, and hardware problems can all contribute to the BSOD error.

-3. Can Safe Mode fix BSOD?
+3. Can safe mode fix BSOD?

 Whenever you encounter multiple BSOD errors, it is recommended to start Windows in safe mode first to configure settings or execute the solution.

-So that’s how you can manually cause BSOD in Windows.
 Now that you know how to do it, you must understand that, at times, overdoing BSOD simulation may result in Windows functional and operational errors.

 Was this helpful?